Contents

 Class periods are of fixed lengths.
 Investigations are not.

-We traditionally thinking of school science labs as settings where each investigation is typically completed in a single class period, on the order of about 40 minutes in length.
-Of course we know that scientific investigations in research laboratories and other settings where professional scientists work are rarely completed so quickly.
+Some laboratory work will continue to look much like it has for generations as schools institute hybrid or fully face-to-face instructional models.
+While many or all of the investigations and investigative strategies shared here could be done in classroom settings, classroom laboratory activities are not the focus of this resource.
+We traditionally think of school science labs as settings where each investigation is typically completed in a single class period, about 40-90 minutes in length.
+Of course scientific investigations in research laboratories and other settings where professional scientists work are rarely completed so quickly.
 We also know that duration of investigations vary widely.
 Worthwhile investigations can vary in duration from minutes to decades.
-The resources within [email protected] support investigations that reflect this wide time range.
+The resources within Earth@Home support investigations that reflect this wide time range.

 Sample Labs